plexil-bh/plexil_docs/_build/html/_sources/Appendices/SimulatorNotes.rst.txt

 Introduction
 ------------

-Although the objective of the Plexil simulator is to program it to mimic a real-life application, in the interest of customizability and ease of use, it is a good idea to identify and separate out the aspects of the architecture that are common to all applications.
+Although the objective of the |PLEXIL| simulator is to program it to mimic a real-life application, in the interest of customizability and ease of use, it is a good idea to identify and separate out the aspects of the architecture that are common to all applications.
 In particular, the